UCdasec/CrossEM/README.md

-# A Second Look at the Portability of Deep Learning Side-Channel Attacks over EM Traces
+# CrossEM
+**The dataset and code are for research purpose only**

 Deep learning side-channel attacks can recover encryption keys on a target by analyzing power consumption or electromagnetic (EM) signals.
 However, they are less portable when there are domain shifts between training and test data.
 While existing studies have shown that pre-processing and unsupervised domain adaptation can enhance the portability of deep learning side-channel attacks given domain shifts over EM traces, the findings are limited to easy targets (e.g. 8-bit microcontrollers).

-In this paper, we investigate the portability of deep learning side-channel attacks over EM traces acquired from more challeng- ing targets, including 32-bit microcontrollers and EM traces with random delay.
+In this project, we investigate the portability of deep learning side-channel attacks over EM traces acquired from more challeng- ing targets, including 32-bit microcontrollers and EM traces with random delay.
 We study domain shifts introduced by the combina- tion of hardware variations, distinct keys, and inconsistent probe locations between two targets.
 In addition, we perform compar- ative analyses of multiple existing (and new) pre-processing and unsupervised domain adaptation methods.
 We conduct a series of